 Restoration

 We work to equip girls enrolled at the ‘She Has Hope’ rehabilitation homes and trade schools with everything they need to stand on their own, healed and full of hope.
-Our Nepali rehabilitation home and trade school is a great success — over 191 girls have graduated, and of these, 85 women have started their own businesses, while 80 graduates have been successfully employed by local businesses thanks to skills mastered at our trade school.
+Our Nepali rehabilitation home and trade school is a great success — 203 girls have graduated, and of these, 88 women have started their own businesses, while 80 graduates have been successfully employed by local businesses thanks to skills mastered at our trade school.
 Our other Nepal graduates have married and are supporting their new families with skills acquired at the home.
 In Uganda, trafficking survivors are finding restoration in serving at our orphan home and local school while they continue their training at our small-scale on-campus trade school.
 Through our India program, girls who were once slaves have come up through our primary and secondary education programs.
 Thirteen of our graduates are now enrolled in college thanks to scholarships provided by our donors, and 13 have graduated from college programs!
 In 2023, we opened our India trade school on our main campus.
 The trade school offers certified skill coursework in trades such as tailoring, to young women who are either recovering from human trafficking or else are at high risk of being trafficked.

 Sustainability